protono/hello-algo/algos.md

 The two pointers of the node point to the "left child node" and "right child node" respectively, and the node is called the "parent node" of these two child nodes.
 Given a node of a binary tree, we call the tree formed by the left child node of the node and its following nodes the "left subtree" of the node, and the "right subtree" can be obtained similarly.

-In a binary tree, all nodes except leaf nodes contain child nodes and non-empty subtrees.
+**In a binary tree, all nodes except leaf nodes contain child nodes and non-empty subtrees**.
 For example, in the following example, if "node 2" is regarded as the parent node, its left and right child nodes are "node 4" and "node 5" respectively, and the left subtree is "The tree formed by node 4 and its following nodes", the right subtree is "the tree formed by node 5 and below".

 ![Fig. 父节点、子节点、子树](./pictures/7.1.0.png)

-7.1.1.
-Binary tree common terms
+#### 7.1.1 Binary tree common terms

 Common terminology for binary trees is shown in the following picture.